-Alba Italy is right in the heart of the Langhe region and an hour by car from Turin.
-The Langhe is Italy's premier wine region and its most beautiful.
+Alba, Italy, is right in the heart of the Langhe region and an hour by car from Turin.
+The scenery is breathtaking: rolling hills of vineyards and tiny villages; this area is known as The Langhe and is Italy's premier wine region as well as its most beautiful.

 Alba is not only beautiful it is a superb place to eat and it's not for nothing that it is known as the gourmet capital of Piedmont.